devoxlabs/contenta/README.md

-This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+This is a [Next.js](https://nextjs.org) project.

+## Project Overview

+Contenta is a small dashboard that helps generate captions, ideas and scripts with a clean, privacy‑first setup.
+The app uses Firebase Auth and Firestore with owner‑only user documents and a lightweight local history so you can iterate quickly.

 ## Getting Started

-First, run the development server:
+Run the development server:

 ```bash
 npm run dev